At Least 14 Trump Aides Were In Contact With Russians During Campaign Trail: They ‘Would Nurture Contacts’

-Special counsel Robert Mueller might not have yet established that Trump’s team acted in coordination with Russians to influence the 2016 presidential elections, but growing evidence of continuous contact between Trump associates and Russians makes that possibility extremely likely.
+Special counsel Robert Mueller might not have yet established that Trump’s team acted in coordination with Russians to influence the 2016 presidential elections, but growing evidence of continuous contact between Trump associates and Russians makes that possibility seem likely.
 On Sunday, Washington Post reported that at least 14 Trump associates were in contact with Russians during Trump’s campaign trail, leading Michael McFaul, who served as ambassador to Russia under President Barack Obama, to call it the most “extraordinary” development he had noticed in his time.

 “It is extremely unusual.
 Both the number of contacts and the nature of the contacts are extraordinary.”

-Indeed.
-As the Post reported, there appears to be not a single important Trump associate who wasn’t in contact with Russians in some way.
+As the Post reported, there were many important Trump associates who were in contact with Russians in some way.
 Mueller’s sentencing memo recommending that a hefty jail sentence is handed out to Trump’s former fixer, Cohen, provides just one example of such overtures.
-Cohen had reportedly been trying to push Trump to launch a presidential bid much before he actually did in 2015, and since the earliest days of his campaign, it appears clear that setting up a meeting with Trump and Putin was foremost on his agenda.
+Cohen had reportedly been trying to push Trump to launch a presidential bid long before he actually did in 2015, and since the earliest days of his campaign, it appears clear that setting up a meeting with Trump and Putin was foremost on his agenda.

 During a conversation with Trump surrogate Sean Hannity on his radio program back in September 2015, Cohen said there was a “better than likely” chance that Trump and Putin would meet while the Russian president was in New York to attend the annual meeting of the United Nations General Assembly.